Arts Month 2017

 This national program was initiated to encourage Americans to explore new facets of the arts and humanities in their lives, and to begin a lifelong habit of participation in the arts and humanities.
 Over the past two decades, it has become the nation’s largest collective annual celebration of the arts.
 October 2014 was the first time that the Pikes Peak region joined in this national effort.
 Find out more about how you can get involved this year by visiting the Arts Month “Toolkit”.

-For 2016, we continued to use a “themed” approach to marketing Arts Month, with a focus on different artistic genres during each of the four weeks in October (starting 10/2).
+For 2017, we will continue to use a “themed” approach to marketing Arts Month, with a focus on different artistic genres during each of the four weeks in October (starting 10/2).
 The themes for each of the four weeks align with several of the category headers on PeakRadar.com (i.e., Week #1-Visual Arts; Week #2-Theatre & Film; Week #3-Poetry, Prose & Comedy; and Week #4-Music & Dance).
 Along with targeted advertising around these four themes, there will also be general marketing for the entire Arts Month brand, and for promotion (via the PeakRadar.com platform) of all of the arts & cultural programming happening during October.
 In addition to collaborating with artists, arts organizations, and other community partners, we’ll also work closely with our elected officials to recognize and promote the importance of Arts Month through formal public proclamations.

 Here are a few ways that you can personally engage the Arts Month celebration: